gxwangdi/Leetcode/237-Delete-Node-in-a-Linked-List/README.md

 At this time not sure if it is delete the first match, or all matches in a linked list.
 Will see.

-Basically linked list operation basics.
+Linked list operation basics.